 Warm ovens work great for dehydrating soaked nuts and seeds.
 It also is a good choice for making jerky.

 With regard to the many models out there, I suggest buying a stainless steel dehydrator.
-These models are not only hardier, but they are also safer to use than cheaper models with plastic trays.
+These models are not only hardier, but they are also safer to use than cheaper models with plastic trays which risk microplastics exposure.

 If you’ve already invested in a dehydrator with plastic trays, be sure to cover each tray in unbleached, uncoated parchment paper so that the food doesn’t contact the plastic during the drying process.